Sigvard Hultcrantz

 Sigvard Gustav Emanuel "Sigge" Hultcrantz (22 May 1888 - 4 March 1955) was a Swedish sport shooter who competed in the 1920 Summer Olympics.

-In 1920, he won the silver medal as a member of the Swedish team in the team free pistol competition and in the team small-bore rifle event.
+In 1920, he won the silver medal as a member of the Swedish team in the team free pistol and team small-bore rifle events.
 He also participated in the individual free pistol competition and in the individual small-bore rifle event, but for both contests his exact placement is unknown.

 At the time of the 1920 Olympics, Hultcrantz was a lieutenant in the Swedish Coast Artillery.
-He eventually reached the rank of major, and was the commandant of Älvsborg fortress in 1936–1939.
+He eventually reached the rank of major and served as the commandant of Älvsborg fortress from 1936 to 1939.